priyansh71/webScrape/sfCourses/README.md

-Contains a script for scraping links data from the website [Courses.](https://www.classcentral.com/report/stanford-on-campus-courses/)
+Contains a script for scraping courses data from the website [Courses.](https://www.classcentral.com/report/stanford-on-campus-courses/)

 Resulting csv contains titles and corresponding links of various Stanford CS courses.

-Some website links may have be taken down.
+Some course website may have be taken down, or may have more than one links

 For executing use:

 - [`BeautifulSoup`](https://beautiful-soup-4.readthedocs.io/en/latest/)
 - [`Requests`](https://docs.python-requests.org/en/master/)
-- `python3 course.py`
+- `python3 courses.py`